cdapio/cdap/cdap-docs/developer-guide/source/case_study.rst

 CDAP Application Case Study
 ===========================

-**Web Analytics using CDAP**
+**Web Analytics using the Cask Data Application Platform (CDAP)**

 Introduction
 ============
-... *More to come* ...
-Describe here what analytics the Wise app does.
+Performing analytics on a Web application using access logs is a common use case when managing a Web site.
+A system that can do that needs to ingest logs, and implements real-time processing or batch processing  computations to perform work on the data and extract information.
+The information has to be stored somewhere in the system, and the system should expose ways to retrieve it.
+Even in the case where the system performs very simple analytics, like counting the number of visits made to a website in a day, the components needed to make it possible demand a lot of work.

+With our Web Insights Engine Application, or *Wise*, we will show you how simple it is to build such a system on CDAP, that is both easy and concise, and powerful.
+Wise extracts value from Web server access logs.
+It counts visits made by different IP addresses seen in the logs in real-time, and computes the bounce ratio of each Web page encountered using batch processing.

-The Wise application - Web Insights Engine application - uses the following CDAP constructs to analyze web server logs:
+The Wise application uses the following Cask Data Application Platform (CDAP) constructs to analyze web server logs:

 - **Stream**: Ingests log data in real-time
 - **Flow**: Computes Web page visits counts per IP address based on the log data in real-time